Best new TV shows coming in 2025

 The Bear (season four)

-Taking home 11 Emmys this season, "The Bear" is one of the most critically acclaimed shows on TV right now and the new season is expected to air in June, said Somiyah DeMercado in CBR.
-The ending of season three was "daunting", leaving the fate of the restaurant up in the air as Sydney prepares to begin her own venture.
-When we return to the high-stress kitchen, things will be more tense than ever as season four shapes up to be "filled with even more emotional breakdowns and foul language".
+Nominated for five Golden Globes earlier this month, "The Bear" is one of the most critically acclaimed shows on TV right now and the new season is expected to air in June.
+The ending of season three was "daunting", said Somiyah DeMercado in CBR, leaving the fate of the restaurant up in the air as Sydney (Ayo Edebiri) prepares to begin her own venture.
+Jeremy Allen White, who won the best actor Golden Globe, will return as Carmy Berzatto in the high-stress kitchen for a season "filled with even more emotional breakdowns and foul language".

 The White Lotus (season three)

-Fans are in for another season jam-packed with drama as a whole new group of guests check into a White Lotus luxury resort, this time in Thailand, said Tribune.
-The season will feature a fresh ensemble, led by stars like Leslie Bibb, BLACKPINK's Lisa, Jason Isaacs, and Michelle Monaghan, and season one's Belinda Lindsey, played by Natasha Rothwell, will be back for a cameo.
-The faces may be new, but the season "promises all the drama we've come to love".
+Fans are in for another season jam-packed with drama as a whole new group of guests check into a White Lotus luxury resort, this time in Thailand.
+The season will feature a fresh ensemble, led by stars like Leslie Bibb, Jason Isaacs and Michelle Monaghan.
+Season one's Belinda Lindsey, played by Natasha Rothwell, will be back for a cameo.

 Daredevil: Born Again